 The source code can be found on the Evothings Github repository.

-The application is designed to interface with the previously implemented TCP-server on the ESP8266 and sends commands to turn on and off the LED connected to GPIO 2.
+.
 The application consists of three files, index.html which contains all the code connected to the user interface, app.css which contains the style sheets of the application and last, app.js which contains all the logic of the application.

 The user interface consists of three views, startView, connectingView and controlView.
 The startView, see above, contains the initial view that is displayed to the user when the application is launched.
 It makes it possible to connect to the ESP8266 module using its IP address.
 The connectingView is displayed when the user tries to connect to the board.
 And finally the controlView, see below, which is displayed once the application is connected to the module and ready to send commands.